 How Periodization Training Can Boost Your Results

-Lifting weights every Monday, Wednesday, and Friday and running a couple of times a week paid off in an increasingly slimmer profile and smaller waist size — until recently.
+It’s a common refrain: Lifting weights every Monday, Wednesday, and Friday and running a couple of times a week paid off for you in the form of an increasingly slimmer profile and smaller waist size — until recently.

 There’s no way around it — you’ve hit a plateau.
 The solution?